-Tuition: The price colleges or universities charge for credits/ classes, this pays for things like the instructor and classroom space.
+Tuition is the price colleges or universities charge for credits/ classes.
+This covers expenses such as instructor salaries and classroom space.
 Every college has different tuition costs.

-Washington Application for State Financial Aid (WASFA): The Washington Application for State Financial Aid (WASFA) is for people who don't file a federal FAFSA application.
+Washington Application for State Financial Aid (WASFA): The Washington Application for State Financial Aid (WASFA) is for individuals who do not have a federal FAFSA application.
 People who complete a WASFA are applying for state aid.

-Activity Idea: 7.3 College & Career Exploration
+ACTIVITY IDEA: 7.3 COLLEGE & CAREER EXPLORATION

-About: This activity is designed to get students and families thinking about how these interests can connect to careers.
+About: This activity is designed to encourage students and their families to consider how these interests can relate to potential careers.